zliucr/CrossNER/README.md

 ```

 ## Other Notes
-- In the aforementioned baselines, we provide running commands for the politics domain as an example.
+- In the aforementioned baselines, we provide running commands for the politics target domain as an example.
 The running commands for other target domains can be found in the [run.sh](run.sh) file.

 ## Bug Report
 - Feel free to create an issue or send an email to zihan.liu@connect.ust.hk.